Macreat/rCS/README.md

 Basic Interrupt Management: EXTI interrupts have been configured for certain GPIO pins allowing the system to react to external button presses or similar triggers.

+Control of the LD2 (PA5) LED is done using bit registers in the STM32:

+1. Enable the GPIOA port clock by setting the RCC->AHB2ENR register.
+2. Pin PA5 is configured as output by setting the corresponding bits in GPIOA->MODER.
+3. The LED is turned on and off using the GPIOA->BSRR register, activating and deactivating the PA5 bit directly, without using the HAL